ceu-lang/ceu/manual/manual.md

 environment has to manipulate in order to guide the execution of the original program in Céu.

-The example that follows illustrates a possible `main` for a host platform:
+The example below illustrates a possible `main` for a host platform:

 ```c
 #include "_ceu_app.c"